bmstu-iu9/refal-5-lambda/docs/3-basics.en-alt.md

 In the third step, the primary active subexpression will again call the function `Fab`.
-But the left part of the first sentence is impossible to identify with the argument: the sample starts with `'a'`, but argument – with `'b'`.
+But the left part of the first sentence is impossible to identify with the argument: the pattern starts with `'a'`, but argument – with `'b'`.
 Next the second sentence is selected.
 The recognition is possible: there exists a substitution of variables `s.Other → 'b', e.Rest → 'racadabra'`.
 The substitution is applied to the right part, the result of the substitution